Why do this problem?

 brings shape alive in a practical context.
 It is a good way to reinforce properties of quadrilaterals.
 By working in a group, children will have the opportunity to solve the problem collaboratively and valuable discussions may take place.
 It is a great task in which to develop a flexible approach to geometry

 Ideally, this activity is best done where there is space for pupils to stand up and move, for example in a hall, or a classroom with the furniture pushed to one side, or outside.
 If this isn't possible, then you could ask children to stand near their tables or lay the string on their tables.
 Wherever you are, learners will need to be in groups of four (or three).

 Give each group a loop of string and invite each pupil to take the string using just one hand (if there are three pupils in a group, one will need to use both hands).
 Ask them to make a quadrilateral from the string which has just one line of symmetry.
 Leave them to have a go, circulating round the room to see how they approach the task.
 When a group has made one shape, ask them whether

 After a suitable length of time, bring everyone together and ask one group to show one of the shapes they made and give its name.
 Encourage them to prove to you that it does indeed have only one line of symmetry (for example, by folding).
 Continue like this for different numbers of lines of symmetry and conclude the lesson with a plenary which brings out the different ways each group

 approached the task.
-For example, they might have "played around" with the string to make new shapes which fitted the criteria; they might have sketched ideas before using the string; or they might have gone through a "list" of quadrilaterals aloud to come up with other possibilities to test.
-Make a point of mentioning those that worked well as a group.
+For example, they might have 'played around' with the string to make new shapes which fitted the criteria; they might have sketched ideas before using the string; or they might have gone through a 'list' of quadrilaterals aloud to come up with other possibilities to test.
+Make a point of mentioning those who worked well as a group.
 The results would make a great classroom

 display, perhaps using smaller loops of string to make each quadrilateral.